Snowball Or Avalanche

-3. In addition to looking at the higher interest rates, you might want to select any debt with a “teaser” rate set to expire.
+3. Besides looking at the higher interest rates, you might want to select any debt with a “teaser” rate set to expire.
 Many credit card companies try to lure you away from the competition by offering temporary low interest.
-Don’t forget these rates are temporary, or you’ll find yourself paying higher interest rates than you need to.
+Don’t forget these rates are quick, or you’ll find yourself paying higher interest rates than you need to.

 So, which method should you choose?

-You know yourself much better than do I. So, I am going to say that, given that self-awareness, you should select the method to which you are most likely to stick.
-Many experts feel the debt avalanche math makes it the obvious choice because it will save you money and time.
-But, since most personal finance decisions are made with emotions, rather than head knowledge, this might not work for everyone.
+You know yourself much better than I do.
+So, I am going to say that, given that self-awareness, you should select the method to which you are most likely to stick.
+Many experts feel that debt avalanche math makes it the obvious choice because it will save you money and time.
+But, since most personal finance decisions are made with emotions rather than head knowledge, this might not work for everyone.

 Like getting rid of a few extra pounds, debt reduction is not that fun or exciting.
 If you are the kind of person that isn’t motivated by charts, graphs, and math but needs immediate gratification, consider the snowball instead.

-Throwing large wads of cash at a high-interest debt and seeing it reduced only a bit can be discouraging for some folks.
+Throwing large wads of cash at a high-interest debt and seeing it reduced only a bit can discourage some folks.

-If you know you are the kind of person who needs a gentle push in the right direction and needs to see progress right away, then it’s ok to pursue the snowball method.
+If you know you are the kind of person who needs a gentle push in the right direction and needs to see progress immediately, then it’s ok to pursue the snowball method.

-On the other hand, if you are all about the BIG PICTURE, love math, and are patient and consistent, a debt reduction avalanche plan offers the potential to lower your monthly payments and save you lots of money in the long term.
+On the other hand, if you are all about the BIG PICTURE, love math, and are patient and consistent, a debt reduction avalanche plan can lower your monthly payments and save you lots of money in the long term.
 Of course, it’s always possible to create a “hybrid” plan in which you tackle your consumer debt, such as credit cards, and then pay off things such as car loans, student loans, or other non-credit-card loans.

 · Reducing and eliminating debt is always a good idea, regardless of whether you take a snowball or avalanche approach.

-· It’s essential to understand your level of risk tolerance, motivation, and patience to make the most effective plan.
+· It’s essential to understand your risk tolerance, motivation, and patience to make the most effective plan.

 · Be balanced in your approach to debt.

 Eliminating debt in your life is a goal worthy of consideration.
 It will go a long way toward bringing you more prosperity and peace of mind when you no longer make a paycheck.
-If you’d like other suggestions about debt elimination, creating more income for retirement, or if you are a federal worker who is overwhelmed by the complexity of your benefits package, call our office, and we’ll gladly assist you.
+If you’d like other suggestions about debt elimination, and creating more income for retirement, call our office, and we’ll gladly assist you.